 - Dijon mustard – I go with a smooth mustard, but grainy can work too.

-- Preheat the oven and place the ham in a large, high-sided roasting pan.
+- Prepare oven and ham.
+Preheat the oven and place the ham in a large, high-sided roasting pan.
 There will be a good amount of juices, so make sure the pan is deep enough to capture these.

-- In a small bowl, whisk together the reserved pineapple juice, brown sugar, maple syrup and Dijon mustard.
+- Make glaze.
+In a small bowl, whisk together the reserved pineapple juice, brown sugar, maple syrup and Dijon mustard.
 If you want thick and syrupy glaze, double the brown sugar.

-- Poke the whole cloves into the ham at equal intervals.
+- Add cloves.
+Poke the whole cloves into the ham at equal intervals.
 The exact positioning isn’t that important.
 Some might be covered by pineapple rings.

-- Arrange the pineapple slices of the top of the ham, securing them with a cherry and a toothpick in the center.
+- Add pineapples and cherries.
+Arrange the pineapple slices of the top of the ham, securing them with a cherry and a toothpick in the center.

-- Baste the whole ham once with liquid and then bake, uncovered, for 2 hours and 30 minutes, basting every 20 minutes.
+- Baste and bake.
+Baste the whole ham once with liquid and then bake, uncovered, basting every 20 minutes.
 Internal temperature should reach 145°F. This is based on an 8 pound ham, but again, since they are already cooked, the internal temperature isn’t as important.
-A larger ham will take closer to 3 hours.

 - Remove the ham from the oven.
 At this time you can “display” your pretty ham or go ahead and prepare it for serving.

-- To prepare for serving, remove the pineapple slices, cherries and cloves.
+- Remove pineapple, cherries and cloves.
+To prepare for serving, remove the pineapple slices, cherries and cloves.
 Discard cloves and toothpicks.

 - Slice the ham using a sharp knife and baste the slices with the remaining basting liquid and then serve with the pineapple and cherries on the side.
 Sometimes I chop up the pineapple into tidbits for easier eating.